chungg/chungg.github.io/_posts/2021-09-06-dataframes.markdown

 ---

-Following up on [my look into Vaex](vaex) as an alternative to Pandas for building Dataframes/Tables in Python, this post will look at two more Dataframe solutions.
+Following up on [my look into Vaex](vaex) as an alternative to Pandas for building dataframes/tables in Python, this post will look at two more dataframe solutions.
 [Polars](https://github.com/pola-rs/polars) is a relatively new solution built on Rust and [Arrow](https://arrow.apache.org/docs/index.html) with the eye-catching title of [*I wrote one of the fastest DataFrame libraries*](https://www.ritchievink.com/blog/2021/02/28/i-wrote-one-of-the-fastest-dataframe-libraries/).
 This post will also take a look at the underlying technology Polars is based on and whether directly using Arrow is a good idea.

-Each of the Dataframe solutions have various use cases that may or may not overlap with another solution; Polars possible offers memory protection while Vaex targets memory usage.
+Each of the dataframe solutions have various use cases that may or may not overlap with another solution; Polars possible offers memory protection while Vaex targets memory usage.
 This is in no way a recommendation for one over another but rather how each performs in a basic workflow.
 This post also doesn't consider distributed dataframes like Dask and Spark as quite frankly i've